- PDF for offline use

 last updated: 2017-03

-Xamarin.iOS applications can be debugged with the built-in debugger in Xamarin Studio or Visual Studio.
+Xamarin.iOS applications can be debugged with the built-in debugger in Visual Studio for Mac or Visual Studio.

-Use Xamarin Studio's native debugging support for debugging C# and other managed languages code and use LLDB when you need to debug C, C++ or Objective C codethat you might be linking with your Xamarin.iOS project.
+Use Visual Studio for Mac's native debugging support for debugging C# and other managed languages code and use LLDB when you need to debug C, C++ or Objective C codethat you might be linking with your Xamarin.iOS project.

 Using the Xamarin.iOS Debugger

 IMPORTANT: when you compile applications in Debug mode, Xamarin.iOS will generate slower and much larger applications as every line of code must be instrumented.
 Before releasing, make sure that you do a Release build.

 The Xamarin.iOS debugger is integrated into your IDE and it allows developers to debug Xamarin.iOS applications built with any of the managed languages supported by Xamarin.iOS in the simulator and on the device.

 The Xamarin.iOS debugger uses the Mono Soft Debugger, which means that the generated code and the Mono runtime cooperate with the IDE to provide a debugging experience.
 This is different than hard debuggers like LLDB or MDB which control a program without the knowledge or cooperation from the debugged program.